Carrousel in family and non-isolated hypersurface singularities in $C^3$: The trunk and the vanishing zone

-.1in \begin{remark} Corollary \ref{connected} implies that the Milnor fiber $F_t$ is connected.
-As the singular locus of $f$ has dimension $1$, $F_t$ is connected by a much more general result of M. Kato and Y. Matsumoto in \cite{K-M}. \end{remark}
+\begin{remark} Corollary \ref{connected} implies that the Milnor fiber $F_t$ is connected.
+In fact, as the singular locus of $f$ has dimension $1$, $F_t$ is connected by a much more general result of M. Kato and Y. Matsumoto in \cite{K-M}. \end{remark}

-\begin{remark} To prove that $L_t$ is a Waldhausen graph manifold, we still have to prove that $M_t (\sigma )$ is a waldhausen graph manifold for any irreducible component $\sigma $ of $\Sigma (f)$.
-This will be done in Section 4.
+\begin{remark} To prove that $L_t$ is a graph manifold, we still have to prove that $M_t (\sigma )$ is a graph manifold for any irreducible component $\sigma $ of $\Sigma (f)$.
+This will be done in Section 4. \end{remark}